University of Bradford has opted into the TEF and received a Silver award.

 It also gives you the transferable skills you need to launch a career in areas such as teaching or research.

 Our focus is to widen participation in medical and healthcare education from students from underrepresented groups.
-The course provides an opportunity for widening participation students to apply to enter the MBChB programme at Leeds Medical School or Sheffield Medical School.
+The course provides an opportunity for eligible widening participation students to enter Year 1 of the MBChB programme at Sheffield Medical School.

 Foundation Year: Biology for Clinical Sciences (core), Chemistry for Clinical Sciences (core), Health and Society (core), Laboratory and Study Skills for Clinical Sciences/Medicine (core), Personal and Professional Development (Foundation) (core), Special Studies (Foundation) (core)